mittelmark/tmdoc/README.md

 ## Changes

+- 2025-12-10: 0.17.10
+    - making nfig and ntab functionality public, so use `` `nfig label` `` to number figures and or tables with ` ``ntab label` `` and to reference figures and tables
+    - span class for figure and table captions for Markdown mode
 - 2025-12-01: 0.17.0
     - adding support for true HTML comments
     - adding support  for HTML  tags like kbd to  display  menu  entries  and